 Fluoride intake from water and other fluoride sources, such as toothpaste and mouthrinses, during the ages when teeth are forming (from birth through age 8 ) also can result in changes in the appearance of the tooth’s surface called dental fluorosis.
 In the United States, the majority of dental fluorosis is mild and appears as white spots that are barely noticeable and difficult for anyone except a dental health care professional to see.

 Excess exposure to fluoride has been found to sometimes damage baby teeth, and opponents of fluoridation have reacted strongly to this announcement.
 Experts say that fluoride works topically when used in the mouth and then removed (as with toothpaste or mouthwash).
 Thus, opponents of its use say that consuming the substance is entirely unnecessary and could cause damage if done in excess.
-Even fluoride proponents say that ingestion is not essential for cavity prevention, the basic function of fluoride.
+Even fluoride proponents say that ingestion isn’t essential for cavity prevention, the basic function of fluoride.

 The Centers for Disease Control and Prevention produced a tool where you can see how much fluoride is in the water in your community.